The Personality Spectrum: Are You A Risk Taker?

-A score this high puts you well into the ‘multiple’ personality end.
+A score this high on the risk taking quiz puts you well into the ‘multiple’ personality end.
 Don’t be alarmed.
 This is not bad news — it can even be a good thing.

 We may not manifest entirely different characters in our personalities, but we have fluctuating moods.
 We might refer to our ‘reckless’ side, ‘obsessive streak’, or the ‘food addict’ inside of us.

 In the 1930s, psychologists compiled a list of over 18,000 words describing human behaviour from all over the world.
 It would take until the nineties before the list was narrowed down to just five words.
 In psychology, these five words are known as the “Big Five“.

 Openness.
 This trait refers to the degree a person seeks and appreciates new, interesting, and novelty experiences.
 It generally represents curiosity and broad-mindedness.
 ‘Open’ people get bored easily, but are creative, funny, and imaginative.
 They have rich inner lives and like new ideas.
 They also tend to make good hypnotic subjects.